Can't See The Forest for the Trees: Navigating Metric Spaces by Bounded Hop-Diameter Spanners: Applications

 \section{Applications}

-We argue that an efficient navigation scheme is of broad potential applicability, by providing a few applications and implications of such a scheme; we anticipate that more will follow.
+We argue that an efficient navigation scheme is of broad potential applicability, by providing several applications.
 The first and perhaps the most important application is an efficient compact routing scheme, which is given in \Cref{sec:labeling}.
 Next, in \Cref{sec:sparse-spanner} we show that our navigation technique can be used for efficient spanner sparsification without increasing its stretch and lightness by much.
 In \Cref{sec:spt,sec:mst} we show that one can use the navigation technique to compute the SPT and MST on top of the underlying spanner.
+Finally, in \Cref{sec:treeProduct}, we address two related problems: online tree product and MST verification.